abdulkareeme/Library-System/README.md

 # Feature :

 - Signup and login as a doctor or student or teacher assistant
-- Registration as a doctor or teacher assistant must be Accept by admin for the first time to open the account
+- Registration as a doctor or teacher assistant must be Accept by admin for the first time to verified the account
 - Every tow users can send messages to each other and replay on the messages
 - Only doctor can create course , and he can can cearte assignments on this course
 - Course has assignments and posts and teachers